BeyondNFT/sandbox/README.md

 This project is the open source Sandbox for loading and viewing Interactive NFTs.

 If you're just looking to easily embed NFTs, you might be looking for the [BeyondNFT/embeddable](https://github.com/BeyondNFT/embeddable) project.
-This project is more an "in deep" presentation of what are Interactive NFTs and how they work.

 The Sandbox has no idea about the existence of the Blockchain (it works with JSON already loaded), when [BeyondNFT/embeddable](https://github.com/BeyondNFT/embeddable) makes direct calls to the smart contracts to get all the data needed.

+This Sandbox project is more an "in deep" presentation of what are Interactive NFTs and how they work.

-This is the good place to see [the end schema](#usage) of InteractiveNFT's JSON, which can guide platforms into creating their own Sandbox if they do not trust this one.
+This is the good place to see [the end schema](#usage) of InteractiveNFT's JSON, which can guide platforms into creating their own Sandbox if they do not trust this one. (you could for example run the NFTs in an iframe that you host on a subdomain of your website if srcdoc iframes are not your thing)

 ## "Glossary"